RashCodes/RashCodes/README.md

 helps me develop innovative solutions and be an effective web developer.
 I have the ability to find solutions to any issues that may arise.

-- Seeking for an opportunity as Front-End Developer || UI Designer ~ Exspert in Figma Tool.
+- Seeking an opportunity as Front-End Developer || UI Designer ~ Exspert in Figma Tool.

 - 📱 I built my Final year Project (FYP) by using Java language and assisted by Firebase Database, to Implement the Mobile Application "PR-Speedy Pickup" with proper Documentation.
 - 📫 How to reach me! via Email.: "mrashad905@gmail.com" via WhatsApp.: "+601121251990"